Jormanji/Test-GPT/README.md

 ## Notes

 The Mapbox API is used for geocoding and routing.
 Requests to these APIs count against your quota and require internet access.
+Set `MAPBOX_MONTHLY_LIMIT` to cap usage.
+When the limit is reached, searches are disabled until the next month.